open-mmlab/mmselfsup/docs/en/model_zoo.md

 - Number of papers: 17

-- Number of checkpoints: xx ckpts
+- Number of checkpoints: 48

 ## Benchmarks

 ### ImageNet

 ImageNet has multiple versions, but the most commonly used one is ILSVRC 2012.
-The classification results (Top-1 %) below are trained by linear evaluation or fine-tuning and the backbone is loaded with self-supervised pretrain backbone.
+The classification results below are trained by linear evaluation or fine-tuning with loaded self-supervised pretrain backbones.

 <table class="docutils">
 <thead>